lkarjun/data-science-from-scratch/19 DeepLearning/readme.md

         * To break this we should initialize different random weights to the same neurons.

-        * Never initailize weights to large values, same value for all nodes, zero
+        * Never initailize weights to large values, same value for all nodes, zeros.

+        * Initialization of weights from Uniform, standard normal distribution, Xavier inintailization.

     # The Neuron

         * inputs ===> Neuron ===> Output signal